sean-lamont/bait/_docs/examples.md

 title: "Examples"
 ---

+[//]: # (add more detail, e.g. TacticZero with GNN, End-to-End with different search etc.)

 # Premise Selection
 To run a premise selection experiment, from the root directory of the project simply run: